Friends taking in the Chianti Classico vineyards, Tuscany

 Tracing Your Italian Roots

 If your family has Italian roots, Tuscany might hold more than just beautiful landscapes.
-Italy has some of the best-preserved parish records in the world baptisms, marriages, deaths going back to the 16th century.
-The Antenati portal has millions of records digitised and free to search.
-We’ve had clients find their great great grandparent’s baptismal record in a church a few kilometres from where they were standing.
-It changes the trip.
+Italy has some of the best preserved parish records in the world, baptisms, marriages, deaths going back to the 16th century, sometimes earlier.
+And unlike many countries, a significant portion of these records have survived intact in local churches and diocesan archives.

 A Few Last Things